My lost 28 USD oil price wager

 4 days below USD 28.- Yes, that’s right – I have lost my wager and I have to admit that.
 I was shy of a full day and there is no denying that.

 Let’s take a look at the journey.
-From since I made the wager (which was a little more than 21 months ago) WTI had sunk from USD 104 to just above USD 26.- That’s a whopping journey and it has reshaped the planet already now.
+Since I made the wager (which was a little more than 21 months ago) WTI had sunk from USD 104 to just above USD 26.- That’s a whopping journey and it has reshaped the planet already now.
 However, if you believe that this was it – hold your breath buster as there is much more in the oven than you would care to see.

-Much more important is the question how I could come so incredibly close to the truth.
-I have beat virtually all the experts out there including all the big banks and oil consulting firms with their millions of USD in oil price simulation tools and databases counting everything from drill bits to paperclips?
+Much more important is the question of how I could come so incredibly close to the truth.
+I have beat virtually all the experts out there including all the big banks and oil consulting firms with their millions of USD in oil price simulation tools and databases counting everything from drill bits to paperclips.

 Let’s come clean on one thing right now.
 I cannot predict the truth.
 As Yogi Berra once famously said – “Predicting is hard – especially so with the future”.
 I would like to push that a little further.
 Predicting the future is utterly impossible.
-The proof – my own wager.
+The proof – my wager.
 Did I want to lose my wager? -Remember that no matter how close I have come – I am still one day shy from the ultimate truth.
 Moreover, WTI did not drop from USD 104 to 28 as I have predicted but almost to 26.

 Had I known the truth, I would sure have said so and not have just come closer than anyone else.

-A sailors saying goes “You cannot predict the direction of the wind but you can get better at setting sails”.
+A sailor’s saying goes “You cannot predict the direction of the wind but you can get better at setting sails”.

 Here we expose the kernel of truth in this whole prediction business.
-Way to many forecasters have become numbers pushers and try predicting wind directions when they completely forget the “sail setting “workout.
+Way too many forecasters have become numbers pushers and try predicting wind directions when they completely forget the “sail setting “workout.
 I remember when I was Middle Manager in a gas trading company where I tried to create awareness for this need to get fitter as traders rather than try to guess the numbers right.
 I was on a lost mission as I was talking to a wall – no effect at all.
-Everyone listened to the Quants – those who ran numbers simulations to no end in order to predict trends and indices and …
+Everyone listened to the Quants – those who ran numbers simulations to no end to predict trends and indices and …

-In EconGas we had an oil price wager – everyone was invited to put in his guess for where Brent is going to be the following Thursday and whoever came the closest won the pot.
+In EconGas we had an oil price wager – everyone was invited to put in his guess for where Brent was going to be the following Thursday and whoever came the closest won the pot.
 Surprisingly it was the assistants and secretaries that came the closest most of the time.
-It was those who did not work on energy but rather ran errands for the so called experts that came closest to reality.
+It was those who did not work on energy but rather ran errands for the so-called experts that came closest to reality.
 Maybe because they were not so extremely lopsided and enamored with their own bias which allowed them to look farther.
 Maybe it was sheer luck.
 We won’t know but what we know is that all those expensive gimmicks are useless if we cannot use our gut to sense where the truth is going to be.

 But using our gut requires guts as sometimes you will be wrong and that’s just the way it is.
 It’s not safe but it’s the best you have.